 In my observation, a week either side of a solar eclipse has us tiptoeing nervously through the graveyard, whistling a tune to keep the bogey man away.
 Solar eclipses seem much more physically affecting than lunar ones, more unnerving, and the past themes they evoke – themes from nine, eighteen years ago – are anything but subtle.
 The terrible accident.
 The death in the family.
 The ill-fated journey.
 The terrifying illness.
 Or more joyfully, the wedding, the birth of the first grandchild.
 They are big events, and evoke the feeling that something big is changing in the landscape of your life.

-At this Solar Eclipse in Capricorn, the earthy part of you may feel a little cold, compacted.
-Take a time-out; sit at the knee of the wise Moon and let her reflect the Sun in you.
+At this Solar Eclipse in Cancer, take a time-out; sit at the knee of the wise Moon and let her reflect the Sun in you.
 Is there a wildish ego that’s running around unchecked?
 What is the part of you that you’re trying to disown?
 Let the Moon guide you, like a wise mother, toward self-acceptance and humility.

 Where will this Solar Eclipse impact your chart?
 Order my Followed by a Moonshadow eclipse report!